sofianealhoz/Real-Time_ChatApplication/README.md

 View the list of online users on the right side of the chat interface.

-Chatt also in privacy by clicking on usernames.
+Chatt also in privacy by clicking on usernames (work in progress).

+See in real time when another user is typing a message.

 ## Features

-User Authentication: Users can sign up and log in securely with a username and password.
+User Authentication: Users can sign up and log in securely with a username and password (Users that are already present in the database have the username as password aswell).

 Real-time Chat: Utilizes Socket.IO for real-time communication, enabling users to exchange messages instantly.